Overview of Spiti Photography Tour 2021

 The Spiti Valley photo tour is one of the most scenic tours in India.
 If you are interested in shooting Landscapes Photography (Mountains, Rivers) Milky Way / Astrophotography (shooting the stars), Beautiful Villages and People Photography, this tour is for you.
 This is less popular compared to our Ladakh tour but no less in terms of beauty and photographic opportunities.

-You will be in the company of many experienced photographers and have fun.
+You will also be in the company of some great fellow travelers and will make friends for life.

 Spiti Valley Photography Tour Highlights